SumiSastri/dev-blogs/docs/what-is-computer-code/part2-code-bundling-packaging.md

 Concatenation is the process where one or more files are combined together.

-## Task runners
+## What are task runners?

-Build tools that perform specialised tasks are called task runners.
+Build tools that perform specialised tasks.
+These sub-set of tools that perform these tasks are called task runners.

-eg: Lodash - is JavaScript utility library delivering modularity, performance & extras specifically when it comes to working with arrays, numbers, objects, strings, etc.
+eg: Lodash is a task runner, it is a JavaScript utility library delivering modularity, performance & extras specifically when it comes to working with arrays, numbers, objects, strings, etc.

 Lodash’s modular methods are great for:

-- Iterating arrays, objects, & strings
+- iterating arrays, objects, & strings
-- Manipulating & testing values
+- manipulating & testing values
-- Creating composite functions
+- creating composite functions

 ## What is a code package

 Packages are bundles of source code distributed by developers of software, which can be compiled and installed on your machine.